turingschool/curriculum/source/topics/architecture/pushing_logic_down_the_stack.markdown

 Before you continue, make sure you have the necessary dependencies:

 1. Ruby 2.1.1 `rvm install 2.1.1` if you don't have it
+2. Update homebrew `brew update`
-2. LibV8 -- `brew install v8`
+3. LibV8 -- `brew install v8`
-3. PhantomJS -- `brew update && brew install phantomjs`
+4. PhantomJS -- `brew install phantomjs`

 Clone, bundle, prep the database, and run the tests: